Ohio is first state to sue Census Bureau over delay in data | Taiwan News | 2021/02/26

 Census Bureau officials blamed the need for extra time on operational delays during the 2020 census caused by the pandemic.
 The dates for releasing the 2020 census data have bounced all over the calendar because of court fights and changes made to adjust to hurdles posed by the pandemic and efforts to comply with federally mandated deadlines.

+The 2020 census data include state population counts used for determining the distribution of congressional seats and Electoral College votes among the states, as well as redistricting data used for redrawing congressional and legislative districts.

-A bipartisan group of U.S. senators recently introduced legislation that would extend the deadline for turning in the redistricting data to Sept.
-30 instead of the statutorily required March 31 date.
+A bipartisan group of U.S. senators recently introduced legislation that would push back the deadline for the state population counts from the end of last year to the end of April and the due date for the redistricting data from the statutorily required March 31 date to Sept.
+30.

 The redistricting data includes counts of population by race, Hispanic origin, voting age and housing occupancy status at geographic levels as small as neighborhoods, and they are used for drawing voting districts for Congress and state legislatures.
 Unlike past decades when the data were released to states on a flow basis, the 2020 redistricting data will be made available to the states all at once, according to the Census Bureau.